burke86/burke86.github.io/index.md

 ### Machine Learning

 I worked with fellow graduate student Patrick Aleo to adapt a new machine learning code to classify and deblend sources using the "Mask R-CNN" architecture for image segmentation.
+I have also had the privilege of mentoring and advising two undergraduate students, Anshul Shah ([view SPIN poster](https://nbviewer.jupyter.org/github/burke86/burke86.github.io/blob/master/SPIN_Poster.pdf)) and Yufeng Liu, through the NCSA SPIN research program.

 [Watch MINERVA (Paris Observatory) Seminar](https://youtu.be/_4n_iTXbPrk)